jhallen/joes-sandbox/exorsim/mpl/readme.md

 ### RETURN statement

 The __RETURN__ statement is required at the end of each procedure, otherwise the RTS instruction will be missing.
-You can see this in the pass-by reference version of ADDEM above.
+You can see this in the by reference version of ADDEM above.
 You are free to __RETURN__ at any other point of the procedure.